Why should I work with a Coach?

 A coach won’t judge or criticise.

-5. Support and champion
+5. Support and Accountability

 A coach is there to support you and is always on your side.
 They will help you celebrate what you have achieved and hold you accountable for achieving more.